miniak/react-electron-workshop/README.md

  ### Tips
   * Read the [security guide](https://electronjs.org/docs/tutorial/security) **IMPORTANT**
   * We didn't cover [Native Node Modules](https://electronjs.org/docs/tutorial/using-native-node-modules).
 They provide full access to the native platform – for when electron does not have an api.
+  * Electron processes communicate using [IPC](https://electronjs.org/docs/api/ipc-main).
+It is good to understand potential performance implications.